google/error-prone/bugpattern/ModifyCollectionInEnhancedForLoop.md

 ---
 title: ModifyCollectionInEnhancedForLoop
-summary: Modifying a collection while iterating over it in a loop may cause a ConcurrentModificationException to be thrown.
+summary: Modifying a collection while iterating over it in a loop may cause a ConcurrentModificationException to be thrown or lead to undefined behavior.
 layout: bugpattern
 tags: ''
 severity: WARNING